 AV-Test doesn't run tests as often, but its April 2017 ‘best antivirus software for Windows Home User’ report also rated Bitdefender as offering great protection, blocking 100% of the sample threats.

 SE Labs – founded by Simon Edwards, the ex-technical director of Dennis Technology, and Chairman of the Board of the Anti-Malware Testing Standards Organization (AMTSO) – uses multiple techniques to assess antivirus accuracy.
 Bitdefender didn't do quite so well in these, and was marginally outperformed by Kaspersky, Norton and ESET, although not by enough to make any real difference (Bitdefender still achieved SE Labs' highest AAA rating).

 We've noticed that Bitdefender grabs more resources than some of the competition.
 PassMark's Consumer Security Products Performance Benchmarks 2017 report seems to agree, ranking the company 11th out of 15, and placing Norton Security and ESET Smart Security top of the list.
 We don't see that as a major concern – the tests aren't all very relevant, and the differences are marginal anyway – but if you need antivirus for an underpowered system, it's something to bear in mind.

-It can take some time to set up, but overall Bitdefender Antivirus Plus 2017 delivers excellent all-round protection for a low price, especially when covering multiple systems.
+It can take some time to set up, but overall Bitdefender Antivirus Plus 2017 delivers excellent all-round protection and an absolute host of features.